-The Office of Judicial Affairs administers the Student Code of Conduct.
-Under the auspices of the Chief Judicial Affairs Officer, the Student Code of Conduct affirms that students, upon enrollment, do not lose the rights of, nor are they exempted from fulfilling the obligations and duties of citizens.
+The Office of Student Conduct administers the Student Code of Conduct, which affirms that students, upon enrollment, do not lose the rights of, nor are they exempted from fulfilling the obligations and duties of citizens.
 Students have the responsibility to familiarize themselves with the Student Code of Conduct and will be held responsible for compliance.
-Students are expected to conduct themselves in a manner that supports the educational mission and functions of the University, as well as to comply with Gederal, state and local laws.
+Students are expected to conduct themselves in a manner that supports the educational mission and functions of the University, as well as to comply with federal, state and local laws.
 In most cases, the Student Code of Conduct applies to conduct that occurs on the University premises.
 Nonetheless, jurisdiction and discipline may be extended to off-campus behavior that adversely affects the University community or the pursuit of its objectives.
 The procedure followed in disciplinary matters is outlined in the current issue of the student handbook or on the University's website.